Mohit-15/UPIGO/README.md

 	    "password": "<upi_pin>"
 	}

-This endpoint will change the **UPI ID** associated with the logged in user account.
+This endpoint will change the **UPI ID** associated with the logged in user account, also creates a new encrypted **QR code** for the new UPI ID.

 ### Show UPI Details API